 Dr Stuart Waiton

-Stuart Waiton is a sociology and criminology lecturer at Abertay University and is author of Scared of the Kids: curfews crime and the regulation of young people, The Politics of Antisocial Behaviour: Amoral Panics and his latest book is entitled Snobs Law: Criminalising Football Fans in an Age of Intolerance.
-Key themes explored by Stuart are modern forms of criminalisation in society.
-Stuart is also interested in the changing nature of the family and in particular the changing relationship between the family and the state.
-Most particularly this work is oriented to examine the rise and rise of ‘early intervention’ and most recently the emergence of the Named Person in Scotland.
+Dr Stuart Waiton is a sociology and criminology lecturer at Abertay University and is author of Scared of the Kids: curfews crime and the regulation of young people, The Politics of Antisocial Behaviour: Amoral Panics and his latest book, Snobs Law: Criminalising Football Fans in an Age of Intolerance.
+Stuart explores key themes like the modern forms of criminalisation in society, amoral panics and the over regulation of everyday life.
+Stuart is a columnist for the Glasgow Herald and a regular contributor on radio and television discussion programmes.

 Stuart has also been part of successful campaigns against the Offensive Behaviour at Football Act and the Named Person scheme in Scotland.
 He is currently campaigning against the criminalisation of smacking.

 Saturday 2 November, 16:00 Conservatory

 Thursday 21 November, 18:30 Room West, Fulton House, Singleton Park Campus, Swansea, SA2 8PP